brevzin/cpp_proposals/2996_reflection/reflection.md

 [#]{.pnum} *Constant When*: `r` represents a value, object, variable, function that is not a constructor or destructor, enumerator, non-static data member, bit-field, base class specifier, or description of the declaration of a non-static data member.

-[#]{.pnum} *Returns*: If `r` represents an entity or variable for which every declaration specifies its type using the same `$typedef-name$`, a base class specifier whose base class is specified using a `$typedef-name$`, or a description of the declaration of a non-static data member whose type is specified using a `$typedef-name$`, then a reflection of the `$typedef-name$`.
-Otherwise, if `r` represents an entity or variable, then the type of what is represented by `r`.
+[#]{.pnum} *Returns*: If `r` represents an entity or variable, then the type of what is represented by `r`.
 Otherwise, if `r` represents a base class specifier, then the type of the base class.
 Otherwise, the type of any data member declared with the properties represented by `r`.

 ```cpp
 consteval info object_of(info r);